If your car has been written off, you have a legal obligation to notify the DVLA (Driver and Vehicle Licensing Agency). Here’s how to do it.

 The DVLA will update their records

-You may receive confirmation by post
+You will receive confirmation by post or email if done online

 If due, they may issue a refund for any unused vehicle tax